jbx-protocol/juice-contracts-v2/README.md

 ## Deploy

-Juicebox uses the [Hardhat Deploy] plugin to deploy contracts to a given network.
-To execute the `./deploy/deploy.js` script, run the following:
+Juicebox uses the [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy) plugin to deploy contracts to a given network.
+But before using it, you must create a `./mnemonic.txt` file containing the mnemonic phrase of the wallet used to deploy.

+Then, to execute the `./deploy/deploy.js` script, run the following:

 ```
 npx hardhat deploy --network $network